google/gin-config/docs/walkthrough.md

 practices:

--   Minimize use of evaluated configurable references (`@name()`), especially when combined with aliases (where the fact that the value is not cached may be surprising to new users).
+-   Minimize use of evaluated configurable references (`@name()`), especially when combined with macros (where the fact that the value is not cached may be surprising to new users).
 -   Avoid nesting of scopes (i.e., `scope1/scope2/function_name`).
 While
     supported there is some ongoing debate around ordering and behavior.